 It felt like someone punched me in the gut.
 Anger grew inside of me, and the blood in my arms tingled with rage.
 Thank God that the student wasn’t near me when I read the comment.
 I would have lost my damn mind.
-But being the level-headed (ha!) adult that I am, I waited a few days to talk to the kid about his comment.
+But being the level-headed (ha!) adult that I am, I waited a few days to talk to the kid about his comment about Black History.

 What did he say?
 What did he say?

-But the events of this spring confirmed that the way I teach is valid.
+But the events 2020 confirmed that the way I teach is valid.
 I’ve been amazed by how little people know about many of these issues.
 The fact that the only civil rights leader that anyone posts about is Martin Luther King, jr. is telling.

 So what’s this got to do with Black History Month?